GenCyber Grants Program

 Applicant Eligibility

-Must be a U.S. college or University, a public or private school or school system, or a not-for-profit educational institution.
+Must be a designated National Center of Academic Excellence in Cybersecurity (CAE) to apply for a coalition grant.
+CAEs will lead a coalition of partners to carry out the camps program.
+Not-for-profits may partner with the CAE to potentially receive grant funding.
 The principal investigator and program staff must be U.S. citizens or permanent residents of the United States.
 Program eligibility will be determined under the GenCyber Program.
+Additional requirements will be identified in the annual solicitation.

 Beneficiary Eligibility

-Must be a U.S. college or University, a public or private school or school system, or a not-for-profit educational institution.
+Must be a U.S. college or University, a public or private school or school system, or a not-for-profit when partnered with an academic institution.
 The principal investigator and program staff must be U.S. citizens or permanent residents of the United States.
 Program eligibility will be determined under the GenCyber Program.

 Credentials/Documentation